TrademarkTrademark

 │ Err: the data source doesn't match the resource.

-The example I have used is one that provides easy-to-understand context of how the check block works however it isn't what I would call real-world, below are a few examples of where the check block would be useful.
+The example above is easy to follow, but it isn't what I'd call real-world.
+Here are a few cases where the check block would actually be useful.

 Try out the Check feature using Scalr today!